27 Soft Food Ideas That Will Leave You Feeling Full And Satisfied

 Bananas Foster

 One thing that is almost never difficult to find amid the available choices on a soft food diet is a satisfying dessert.
-With so many wonderful puddings and custards, ice creams and gelatos, layer cakes, cheesecakes, fruit pies and the like, there really isn't all that much to add that you probably have not thought of already.
+With so many wonderful puddings and custards, ice creams and gelatos, layer cakes, cheesecakes, fruit pies, and the like, there really isn't all that much to add that you probably have not thought of already.
 One notable exception, however, is bananas Foster.

-Bananas Foster, which NewOrleansRestaurants.com and NPR trace back to 1950s New Orleans — when the Big Easy was a "major port of entry for bananas shipped from Central and South America," got a lot of attention in its first decade or so of existence.
-However, today, it seems to have gone the way of rumaki (a tiki restaurant favorite) and quiche (which is still out there, just not as prominently as it was in the 1970s, per the Los Angeles Times).
+Bananas Foster, which can be traced back to 1950s New Orleans — when the Big Easy was a common entry point for bananas shipped up from countries in Central and South America.
+The dish got a lot of attention in its first decade or so of existence.
+However, today, it seems to have gone the way of rumaki (a tiki restaurant favorite) and quiche (which is still out there, just not as prominently as it was in the 1970s.

 But it doesn't have to be so.
 And if you love the idea of ripe bananas, cooked even softer in caramel syrup and served with a scoop of vanilla ice cream, then you can have bananas Foster anytime you want, so long as you're willing to make it yourself and have a banana or two on hand, plus some sugar and butter in your kitchen.
-Even better if you happen to have a few other items at the ready, including rum and a blow torch, then we've got the dessert recipe you need right this very minute.
+Even better if you happen to have a few other items at the ready, including rum and a blow torch, then we've got the perfect bananas Foster recipe you need right this very minute.

-Whether beef, tuna, salmon or something else entirely, tartare makes a perfect soft food meal or appetizer that's high in protein and long on taste.
+Whether beef, tuna, salmon, or something else entirely, tartare makes a perfect soft food meal or appetizer that's high in protein and long on taste.
 And many people find it visually pleasing as well.

 Cassoulet